Sexual Health, Birth Control, and Condoms

 Should Foam be Used With Male Condoms?

 Contraceptive foam can offer added protection against pregnancy in case a condom breaks.
-Frequent use of spermicides can irritate the genital tissues and may increase the risk of STDs, including HIV/AIDS.
+Use of spermicides can irritate the genital tissues and may increase the risk of STDs, including HIV/AIDS.

 How Effective Are Foam and Male Condoms?